guard/guard-compass/README.md

 Please be sure to have [Guard](http://github.com/guard/guard) installed before continue.

-The simplest way to install Guard::Minitest is to use [Bundler](http://gembundler.com/).
+The simplest way to install Guard::Compass is to use [Bundler](http://gembundler.com/).

 Add Guard::Compass to your `Gemfile`: